JanHerca/urantiapedia/output/wikijs/article/Linda_Buselli/A_Tale_of_Two_Men.md

 Brother Laurence’s writings are very simple compared to passages in _The Urantia Book_, but they have touched so many minds and hearts because his was a living experience of God’s presence in everything he did.
 Many of the things he said are not too different from some of the book’s statements.
 For instance from _The Urantia Book_ :

 > Those who know God have experienced the fact of his presence, such knowing mortals hold in their personal experience the only positive proof of the existence of the living God which one human being can offer to another.
-The existence of God is utterly beyond all possibility of demonstration except for the contact between the God- consciousness of the human mind and the God-presence of the Thought Adjuster that indwells the mortal intellect and is bestowed upon man as the free gift of the Universal Fath er. [[UB 1:2.5](/en/The_Urantia_Book/1#p2_5)]
+The existence of God is utterly beyond all possibility of demonstration except for the contact between the God- consciousness of the human mind and the God-presence of the Thought Adjuster that indwells the mortal intellect and is bestowed upon man as the free gift of the Universal Father. [[UB 1:2.8](/en/The_Urantia_Book/1#p2_8)]

 Note this difference of delivery from Brother Laurence: